Isle of Man Endorsement Requirements

 - If applicable, clear, legible and valid copies of the officer’s certificates relating to dangerous goods – Oil, Gas, Chemicals as appropriate, where the dangerous goods endorsement is not included in the Certificate of Competency

-- If applicable, other certificates/endorsements if they are required to be issued separately by the CoC (i.e. ARPA, ECDIS, passenger ship training, high voltage etc.)
+- If applicable, other certificates/endorsements if they are required to be issued separately by the CoC (i.e. ARPA, ECDIS, passenger ship training, 1kV etc.)

 Endorsement application process

-The Ship Registry checks both the quality and the validity of documents submitted.
-Each application, if acceptable, will be acknowledged by return with a Confirmation of Receipt of Application (known as a CRA) a copy of which must be forwarded to the vessel.
-However, if an application is of poor quality or incomplete no such documentation will be issued until an acceptable complete application is received.
+The Ship Registry carries out checks on both the quality and the validity of all applications submitted.
+Each application, if acceptable for the issuance of an Endorsement, will be acknowledged with a Confirmation of Receipt of Application (CRA), a copy of which must be forwarded to the vessel.
+The CRA will be e-mailed directly to the company making the application.

 Form of Endorsement

-It should be noted that the Ship Registry does not issue a separate GMDSS Endorsement for deck officers.
+Please be aware the Ship Registry does not issue a separate GMDSS Endorsement for deck officers.

 Express Processing Service